KittyLiou/PolygonRCNN/README.md

+#Note
+This project is based on Facebook Detectron and it's still under construction, so many functionalities are still unavailable now.

 # Detectron

 Detectron is Facebook AI Research's software system that implements state-of-the-art object detection algorithms, including [Mask R-CNN](https://arxiv.org/abs/1703.06870).
 It is written in Python and powered by the [Caffe2](https://github.com/caffe2/caffe2) deep learning framework.